whtyres/Password-Generator/README.md

 #  password-generator

 I was required to create a password generator using Javascript in which the user would be able to enter the length of it (8-128 characters).
-After entering the lenghth of the password, I made a series of yes or no questions to confirm what the password would include like numbers, letter (uppercase or lower), and special characters.
-Upon entering the criteria, a password will generate.
+After entering the lenghth of the password, there is a series of yes or no questions to confirm what the password would include like numbers, letter (uppercase or lower), and special characters.
+Upon entering the criteria, a password will  be generated.

 ## Built With
     -HTML